top of page

 WhatsApp Image 2020-11-12 at 3.54.00 PM.

-Mridu Rai is a researcher and cultural practitioner working to develop critical and creative methodologies in visual culture.
-She has curated Zubaan-Sasakawa Peace Foundation’s Through Her Lens programme.
+Mridu Rai is a cultural practitioner working to develop critical and creative methodologies in visual culture.
+She is currently a PhD scholar in Anthropology at the University College London (UCL).
+She has curated the Zubaan-Sasakawa Peace Foundation’s Through Her Lens programme.
 She is the recipient of the Critical Collective - PhotoSouthAsia Young Writers Award (2021) for lens-based practices.
 The Royal Anthropological Institute, London has hosted her exhibition titled How Do I Bring You Home? which explores decolonizing methodologies of engaging with a colonial archive.

 IMG_0983.png